-We believe that God’s Spirit works in four key areas in our lives to shape us more into the image of Jesus: knowledge, community, inner life, and mission.
+We believe that God’s Spirit works in four key areas in our lives to shape us more into the image of Jesus: knowledge, community, Christian practices, and mission.

 This is how God works in spite of how we organize and program our church.
 Imagine now what would happen if we actually walked together in step with God as he transforms us.
 What if we paid more attention to the methods we already know God uses?
 What if, as a church, we concentrated on the ways we’ve all experienced God moving in our own individual lives?